gongminmin/ImpulseDrive/Doc/PowerSubsystem.md

 ![ZVS Circuit](Img/ZvsCircuit.png)

 It's also a finished board that can be found online.
 To make it oscillate, the output must be connected to a inductor, such as the primary coil of a transformer.
 Here we choose the inductance at 28uH, the output voltage is between 18 to 20V.
-The dual inductor varity of ZVS driver doesn't need a center tapped primary coil.
+The dual inductor ZVS driver doesn't need a center tapped primary coil.
 Make the circuit easier to connect.

 ![ZVS Photo](Img/ZvsPhoto.jpg)